 Guided Fly Fishing Trips

-2019 represents our 30th season of guiding.
+2020 represents our 32nd season in the fly fishing industry.
 Of all the services I offer, the one I do the most of, and take the most pride in and probably enjoy the most is our guided fly fishing trips.
 We don’t have an “off season” or “down time” as I guide 12 months a year in all types of conditions and a variety of waters.
 We do as many trips in cold weather and winter seasons as we do at any other time of the year.
-In an average year I’ll be on the water about 275 days, and when I’m not on the water with clients I often am in addition to that on the water myself or with family and friends…..
+In an average year I’ll be on the water about 250 days, and when I’m not on the water with clients I often am in addition to that on the water myself or with family and friends…..
 So Slow time/down time/”off season”…..We don’t have a lot of that.
 I can show you fishing of such quality in so called ‘off seasons’ that “waiting til the weather breaks” or “waiting for spring or whatever ‘better’ time” will no longer be a part of your vocabulary…..
 Quite simply …. in order to survive fish must eat.
 I have put over three decades into developing strategies, techniques, and patterns that allow us to do well in all seasons from over 40 years experience as an angler myself first and foremost, and 30 as a flyfishing guide.
 Enjoy the benefits of local knowledge.
-I live here, have always lived in the area, and have invested as much or more time guiding and fishing/flyfishing full time as anyone currently working in our area…..so when the term ‘native’ comes up…..that’s me.
-Our roots are right here in Appalachia….and began generations ago with my grandparents and great grandparents , Eastern Band Cherokees who originated from the NC mountains.
+I live here, have always lived in the area, and have invested as much or more time guiding and fishing/flyfishing full time as anyone currently working in our area.
+Our roots are right here in Appalachia….and began generations ago with my grandparents and great grandparents , Eastern Band Cherokees who originated from Southwestern NC mountains.
 So to say its in my blood….it literally is!

 Frustrated?
 Not catching fish like you think you could or should?
 Need help reading water?
 Want to learn why 10% of the fishermen catch 90% of the fish?
 Have trouble with knots….or aren’t sure when to fish a certain type of fly, or how to rig it…..?
 Want to know how to locate and catch fish in all seasons?
 Been fly fishing for many years but want to learn some new techniques?
 How would you like to learn how to catch fish no matter what conditions you were faced with….?
 I can show you how to do just that.
 Whether a beginner, intermediate, or experienced angler I can show you a great day on the water.